Zelourses/RealEngine/README.md

 On this time, well...
 It's developing, so you don't have big possibilities(for now, i hope).
 You can:
-+ write logs
++ Read logs!
-+ call event system
-+ look at one-color non-closing window
++ Look at demo window of imgui!
++ check what buttons you are pressing!
++ Resizing window!

 ## How to build it?
 Of course by using precious [PreMake](https://github.com/premake/premake-core)